 LTIPs are incentive programs that provide a significant potential award over and above base salary and annual incentives/bonuses.
-LTIPs cover performance periods that typically span three-to-five-years (and in some instances even longer).
+LTIPs cover performance periods that typically span three to five years (and in some instances even longer).

 These plans take on different forms, including: